 O Christmas tree, O Christmas tree, Such pleasure do you bring me.

 Decorating a tree of this stature can seem intimidating, but below I have listed several guides to help bring your vision to life.
 You can use these guides for years to come, making decorating your tree effortless!
+In this post, I will teach how to decorate both a grand-sized Christmas tree and a standard-size Christmas tree.

 Any of their trees would be a great investment for your home.